daronphang/programming-resources/cloud-computing/AWS/services/storage/EBS.md

 - Supports live configuration changes i.e. you can modify the volume type, size, IOPS capacity without service disruptions

+### Encryption

+EBS encryption uses AWS KMS keys when creating encrypted volumes and snapshots.

+Encryption operations occur on the servers that host EC2 instances, ensuring the security of both data-at-rest and data-in-transit between an instance and its attached EBS storage.

 ### Pricing

 Pay for what you are provisioned.
 Charged per GB per month.